-When the import is complete, the new Add-On Instruction rung is present.
+When the import is completed, the new rung with the Add-On Instruction is visible.

-The procedure imports new user-defined data types, data objects and the Add-On instruction to be used in the project with the MVI69L-MBS module.
+The procedure also imports new user-defined data types, data objects and the Add-On instruction to be used in the project with the MVI69E-MBS module.